lipsworld/gift-cards-for-woocommerce/readme.txt

 6. Gift card value added to totals

 == Upgrade Notice ==
+Next Update: Simple Email message and instruction Editor and more.

 If you have premium plugins installed on your site you will want to download and reinstall the plugin.
 Once you complete this ensure that your License is entered on the settings page.
 Updates will be possible through the plugin page in the future with a valid license.